A Healthy Gut Means a Healthy Brain

 The Gut is the Second Brain

 This is because 90-95% of our serotonin, the key neurotransmitter responsible for regulating mood, is made in our gut.
-A deficiency in serotonin causes depression and in some anxiety–in fact, the majority of antidepressants work by blocking the brain’s serotonin receptors, freeing up more of the chemical to remain present in the brain.
+A deficiency in serotonin causes depression and, in some, anxiety.
+In fact, the majority of antidepressants work by blocking the brain’s serotonin receptors.
+This frees up more of the chemical to remain present in the brain.

 How is Your Gut Causing Brain Symptoms?